-By the time we took our leave of St. Julian Dressing Station Cemetery, the flurries of snow had, briefly as it turned out, ceased, although the temperature continued to fall as evening drew in.
+By the time we took our leave of St. Julian Dressing Station Cemetery (last post), the flurries of snow had, briefly as it turned out, ceased, although the temperature continued to fall as evening drew in.
 A short distance north of St. Julien (now Sint-Juliaan) stands one of the most iconic memorials to be found anywhere on the Western Front.
 The Brooding Soldier casts his gaze, as he has since 1923, over the battlefields of April 1915, where so many Canadians lost their lives.

 Many of them still lie in the fields hereabouts, their names to be found on the Menin Gate Memorial to the Missing.

 The Soldier was actually runner-up in a post-war competition to design a Canadian national memorial.
 The winner stands atop Vimy Ridge, and I, for one, have yet to visit it.

 Head bowed, he stands with reversed arms, hands resting on the butt of his rifle, barrel pointing downwards towards the ground, as at a military funeral.

 The designer was Frederick Chapman Clemesha, an architect and ex-soldier who had served, and been wounded, with the Canadian Corps during the war.

 Patience.
 There’s a translation, should you need one, in a minute.

 There’s an aura about him, don’t you think?